jsdevel/node-before-death/README.md

 * `SIGINT`
 * `SIGTERM`

-Callbacks are never called more than once.
+Registered callbacks are never called more than once.

 ##Example